History of the Staten Island Railway: Electrification: 1923–1925

 Because of the high cost of electrification, however, St. George and Arlington Yards, along with the Mount Loretto Spur, and the Travis Branch were not electrified.
 Thirteen steam engines were retired and four new, wholly automatic substations opened at South Beach, Old Town Road, Eltingville, and Tottenville.
-The SIRT's old semaphore signals were replaced by new color position light signals.
-This was the first permanent use of the type of signal on the B&O–it later became the railroad's standard.

 A modern signaling system was put into place in the Saint George Yards, allowing one dispatcher to do all the work.
 The Clifton Junction Shops were updated to maintain electric equipment rather than steam equipment, and a large portion of the yard was electrified.
 Grade crossing elimination began between Prince's Bay and Pleasant Plains.
-While electrification was being installed, the system's roadbed was rebuilt with 100-pound rail.

-The promise of a faster, more reliable electrified service spurred developers and private individuals to purchase land alongside the SIRT lines, with the intention of providing housing to attract residents to Staten Island.
-On July 2, 1925, for the first time since its opening, the railroad stopped reserving its trains' first cars for smokers.
-A petition was sent to the railroad to reverse this decision.

 In the end of 1924, work began on a project to elevate the track to eliminate six grade crossings on the Perth Amboy Division between Pleasant Plains and Prince's Bay and to add 0.82 miles of double-track to complete the double-tracking of the entire line.
-The cost of the project was shared by the SIRT, New York State, and New York City.
-Work on this project was completed in 1926, and the State made the final payment on the project on August 15, 1927.
-Work on the $1,050,000 project was 85 percent complete at the start of 1926.
-As part of the project, new brick building stations were constructed.
-The double-tracking required the installation of rock-fill.
+The project was completed in 1926.